instana/go-sensor/docs/disabling_spans.md

 ## Priority Order

-When multiple configuration methods are used, they are applied in the following order of precedence:
+When multiple configuration methods are used, they are applied in the following decreasing order of precedence:

 1. Configuration file (`INSTANA_CONFIG_PATH`)
 2. Environment variable (`INSTANA_TRACING_DISABLE`)